 Logging payloads, monetizing, and throttling service invocations all at the same time greatly impacts Martini's performance.
 This is because as requests are received and responses are sent by Martini, data is also being processed and saved by Tracker and the invoke monitor.
-For every transaction, Martini must create multiple entries in the database and asynchronously add new documents to both search indices, all whilst using a broker to channel these events back and forth to ensure the distribution and execution of these events.
+For every transaction, Martini must create multiple entries in a database and asynchronously add new documents to both search indices, all whilst using a broker to channel these events back and forth to ensure the distribution and execution of these events.

 Can the invoke monitor be turned off?

 If you're using Martini Online, invoke monitor logging cannot be turned off.